budescode/django-rest-allauth/README.md

     "social_id": "",
     "profile_pic": ""
 }
-These fields are coming from google/facebook response. provider accepts 'Facebook' or 'Google' optional fields are username, first_name, last_name and profile_pic
+- These fields are coming from google/facebook response.
+- ## provider field accepts 'Facebook' or 'Google'
+- optional fields are username, first_name, last_name and profile_pic